themisir/themisir.com/content/posts/designing-programming-language.md

 ## Embeddable

 We want to use that language for scripting on our game engine, so the language should be easily embeddable into different projects.
-To make a language embeddable the language should have a interface which could be used to add foreign functions into it, register types, share data with embedded system and so on.
-Foreign functions are a languag feature that let's you declare functions inside language and implement it in another language or system.
+To make a language embeddable the language should have an interface which could be used to add foreign functions into it, register types, share data with embedded system and so on.
+Foreign functions are a language feature that let's you declare functions inside language and implement it in another language or system.
 For example you can add a function named "print" into your language and write implementation in runtime side like:

 ```c++
 void init_vm(VM *vm) {